"I've never done customer service before, but it seems easy enough."

 But by being prepared with the tools and techniques to turn those challenges into opportunities to build better relationships with your customers, you can make your life—and theirs—a lot easier.

 Now that you've learned the basics of customer support, it's time to find some tools to help you do customer support better.
-In the next chapter, we'll look at 20 of the very best apps for supporting your customers.
+Take a look at the very best apps for supporting your customers.